Day One

 - Compliance with regulatory requirements impacting LNG imports – methane regulation, CSDDD, ETS2

-- Understand competitive landscape of transmission tariifs and how the pipelines tariffs will be structured?
+- Understand the competitive landscape of transmission tariffs and pipelines tariffs – Structure across regions

-- Know-how on future energy mix and where investment is going?
+- Energy independence in the region - Know-how on future energy mix and where the investments are going?

 - Peace deal and its impact on the region - What will be conditions on flow of gas, price, pipelines running from Ukraine, and can it be used again?